supabase-community/flutter-auth-ui/README.md

 It also contains a button to toggle to display a forgot password form.

 You can pass `metadataFields` to add additional fields to the signup form to pass as metadata to Supabase.

+You need to setup deep links in your app to if you have enabled email confirmation.
+Learn more about deep links on the [supabase_flutter README](https://pub.dev/packages/supabase_flutter#deep-links).

 ```dart
 // Create a Email sign-in/sign-up form